johnny-fish/interview_pyspark_3/README.md

 - install poetry: `pip install poetry`
 - deactive auto creation of virtual env: `poetry config virtualenvs.create false` use `--local` if you wish. \
-This step is optionnal if we are already in algolia-venv since we are already in venv.
+This step is optionnal if we are already in xxx-venv since we are already in venv.
 - intall all depencency `poetry install`

 ### Docker